bolor23erdene/bolor23erdene.github.io/content/posts/GANs.md

 ## What are the main challenges of GANs? <a id="what"></a>

-1. Mode Collapse
-Mode collapse occurs when the generator is generating samples from only specific type of class.
+1. *Mode Collapse*: Mode collapse occurs when the generator is generating samples from only specific type of class.
 According to Goodfellow et al., mode collapse does not seem to be caused by any particular cost function.
 In some cases, the Jensen-Shannon divergence caused the mode collapse, however, this does not seem to be the case, because GANs that minimize approximations of $D\_{KL}(P\_{data}||P\_{model})$ face the same same issues, and because the generator often collapses to even fewer modes than would be preferred by the Jensen-Shannon divergence.
 The mode collapse might be the most important problem with GANs.

-2. Non-convergence
-The GANs optimize two deep models: Generator and Discriminator.
+2. *Non-convergence*: The GANs optimize two deep models: Generator and Discriminator.
 Optimizing interrelated two different losses due to generator and discriminator is much more complicated than optimizing loss of conventional deep neural network models.
 In some cases, although each player might go downhill at each update, it might be the case that one player might make the other one to go uphill on its turn.
 Eventually, this leads to non-convergence.

 In the minimax game of GANs, Goodfellow et al. (2014b) showed that the simultaneous gradient descent converges if the updates are made in function space.
 However, the updates are made in parameter space, so the convexity property needed for the proof doesn't apply.
 There has not been any theoretical proof that the GAN games should converge or not converge came out yet.